mminer/mminer.github.com/_posts/2020-05-15-unreal-engine-video-input.md

 Lately I've been hacking together a virtual production / realtime filmmaking setup.
 Think the [mind-blowing work](https://www.youtube.com/watch?v=gUnxzVOs3rk) that Industrial Light & Magic did on *The Mandelorian*, but in my apartment and at a fraction of the quality and without the wonderfully deep pockets of Big Daddy Disney.

 In particular, I'm using Unreal Engine to composite a real-life subject into a CGI world in realtime.
 Camera tracking synchronizes the position of the physical camera with a virtual one.
 Instead of ILM's fancy video wall, a humble green screen.
-Sometimes this technique is called "mixed reality", though usually you hear that term in the context of capturing virtual reality experiences.<sup><a href="#fn1" id="r1">[1]</a></sup>
+Sometimes this technique is called "mixed reality", though usually you hear that term in the context of capturing virtual reality experiences.[^1]

 The first step: get a live video feed into Unreal.
 Fortunately Epic Games has been going hard on the pro video I/O front and has made this straightforward with the right hardware.

 ## Capture Card